jordankaerim/ordner/README.md

 ├─ index.js
 ```

-Import Ordner and call it with the folder path containing your routes as the first argument and your Polka instance as the second one.
+Import Ordner and call it with the path of your folder containing the routes as the first argument and your Polka instance as the second one.
 It returns a promise that resolves when all routes have been mounted:

 ```js
 import polka from "polka";